cknd/stackprinter/README.md

 # Usage

-## Log exceptions
+## Logging exception tracebacks
-Call `show` or `format` in an except block to generate a traceback. `show` prints to stderr, `format` returns a string.
+Call `show` or `format` inside an except block for a traceback of the currently handled exception. `show` prints to stderr, `format` returns a string.

-By default, both will generate plain text.
+By default, either will generate plain text.
 Pass `style='color'` to get some semantic highlighting.
-See the docs of `format` to configure exactly _how_ verbose things should be.
+See the docs of `format` for all the config options.

 ```python
 import stackprinter